effector/effector/beta/src/content/docs/en/explanation/sids.md

 The SID is a Stable IDentifier of effector unit.
 It can be used for different purposes, but the main use-case is a Server Side Rendering.

-The SIDs have to important properites:
+The SIDs have two important properties:

 1. They are **unique** - each sid for each unit should be unique
 2. They are **stable** between different environments - each sid of each unit in some environment (e.g. server code) should be equal to a sid of this unit in any other environment (e.g. client code)